clau-twist/pptstab/README.md

 ```
 python3 pptstab.py -i example_input.fa -f 1
 ```
-This will predict if the submitted sequences can cause diabetes or not.
+This will predict if the submitted sequences melting temperature (Tm).
 It will use other parameters by default.
 It will save the output in "outfile.csv" in CSV (comma seperated variables).

 ## Full Usage
 ```